Behavioral Science Award

 Dr. Grace Patten Conant English Department Award

-For a senior planning graduate study with the highest cumulative grade point average.
+For a senior with the highest cumulative grade point average who is planning graduate study.

 Dr. Grace Patten Conant Society Achievement Awards